Find out more about our visual arts teachers below.

 Visual Arts

-I’ve taken part in various artist residencies, facilitated and participated in community art projects, open studios and city art events.
-I have run art programs and workshops for children and adults for over 15 years and currently teach at Place des Arts and Arbutus Club.
+Lena has participated in various artist residencies, community art projects, open studios and city art events and shows.
+She has over 15 years of experience in running art programs and workshops for children and adults and currently teaches at both Place des Arts and Arbutus Club.

 Mariana Frochtengarten